pastjean/scrumpolice/README.md

 }
 ```

-`split_report` whether to post each scrum entry as a separate messages or post all post all scrum entries in the same message.
+`split_report`: whether to post each scrum entry as a separate message or post all scrum entries in the same message.

 Run the bot with a slack bot user token